Blog

 It's possible, of course, to wait until the end of the year to prepare your financial statements.
 However, doing so may be unwise for several reasons.

 For one thing, small business owners may find it overwhelming to reconcile that much accounting data all at once.
-By preparing your financial reports monthly, you'll avoid this year-end crunch and reap the benefits of having all your crucial business data right at your fingertips.
+By preparing your financial reports monthly, you'll avoid this year-end crunch and reap the benefits of having all your crucial business data at your fingertips.

 That's because accurate monthly data feeds many other aspects of your business, including cash flow management, accounts payable, and other essential areas.
 Business owners who perform this process monthly stand to accomplish the following:

-• Improve the accuracy of financial records
+• Improve the accuracy of the financial reporting

 • Identify discrepancies between accounts